Want to set up WordPress Multisite Domain Mapping?

 Step 3: Adding custom domains to the hosting account

 Now, you will have to add custom domains to your hosting account.
-As mentioned above also, here in this tutorial, we have used SiteGround, an amazing hosting provider.
+As mentioned above, here in this tutorial, we have used SiteGround, an amazing hosting provider.

 To edit the domains, click on “Site Tools”.
 Then navigate Domains > Parked Domains and add your custom domain here.
 To add more custom domains, repeat the same steps.